-In order to be admitted into the M.Ed. program, the applicant must possess a current teacher's license or waiver signed acknowledging the license program track.
+In order to be admitted into the M.Ed. program, the applicant must possess a current teacher's license or sign a waiver acknowledging the appropriate track.

 Program-Specific Master of Science in Nursing Admission Criteria

 In order to be admitted into the MSN program, the applicant must additionally meet the criteria listed below: